 - Employment pay stub containing applicant’s name and address

-- Documentation from an education institution
+- Documentation from an education institution such as a transcript, report card or enrollment confirmation.

 Applicants under 18 may also provide: